I like to share information that makes life more joyful and meaningful. My main interests are health and general

 A Very Simple Exercise to Keep You Fit

 There is no other way to keep the body fit and agile except to exercise.
-It calls for disciplined approach to ensure a healthy body.
+It calls for a disciplined approach to ensure a healthy body.
 I don't expect everyone to be like me and follow a healthy lifestyle with adequate exercise and proper nutrition, but at least everyone, especially older people, should at least do some form of simple exercise to keep the body functioning properly.

 What about just doing this: Stand on one leg with your eyes closed for 10 seconds.
 Do this for each leg.
 Take a look at the photo on the right.
 That's me doing the "Golden cockerel standing on one leg" with my eyes closed.
 Remember I am 60 years old.
 No sweat.
 Easy meat.

 So what are the benefits of doing this?
 You may think only birds like the storks and flamingoes do this crazy stance.
 Yes?
 No?